-IC2, a pioneer in the development of micro-electromechanical systems (MEMS) based sensors for aerospace applications, today announced that NASA has awarded the company a new Phase II STTR contract to continue development work on a sapphire optical shear stress sensor for use in ultra-high temperature, high speed flows.
+IC2, a pioneer in the development of micro-electromechanical systems (MEMS) based sensors for aerospace applications, today announced that the Air Force has awarded the company a new Phase II STTR contract to continue development work on a sapphire optical shear stress sensor for use in ultra-high temperature, high speed flows.

-The work will be carried out in conjunction with the University of Florida.
+The work will be carried out in conjunction with Innoveering and the University of Florida.